cristinalare/alchemy-docs/tutorials/how-to-create-an-nft/README.md

 ## Step 12: Install Ethers.js

-Ethers.js is a library that makes it easier to interact and make requests to Ethereum by wrapping [standard JSON-RPC methods](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc) with more user friendly methods.
+Ethers.js is a library that makes it easier to interact with and make requests to Ethereum by wrapping [standard JSON-RPC methods](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc) with more user friendly methods.

 Hardhat makes it super easy to integrate [Plugins](https://hardhat.org/plugins/) for additional tooling and extended functionality.
 We’ll be taking advantage of the [Ethers plugin](https://hardhat.org/plugins/nomiclabs-hardhat-ethers.html) for contract deployment \([Ethers.js](https://github.com/ethers-io/ethers.js/) has some super clean contract deployment methods\).